scipp/scipp/doc/type-erased-prototype.md

   - Is it worth the effort, given that we may often be limited by I/O?
   - Probably not too hard to implement for anything that can operate with a wrapper of a fixed signature.

+- For variables that do not explicitly store their data (such as variables from `SpectrumInfo`, which compute them based on items in variables from `DetectorInfo`) returning a reference to individual items from the iterators/views is not possible.
+  - For `const` access we can simply return by value.
+    Attempts to assign to a non-`const` reference will result in compilation failure, protecting us from potential bugs due to the slight interface inconsistency.
+  - Non-`const` access is not possible in this way so we need to provide a different solution.
+    However, this case is quite rare and should therefore not be a show stopper.
+    Currently the only example we are aware of is masking in `SpectrumInfo`, which currently masks all associated detectors.

 ## Example

 A typical `Dataset`, equivalent to one of our current workspaces could contain the following variables and dimensions: